broxus/bridge-evm-contracts/docs/evm-specification/Bridge.md

 Bridge initializer

-*`roundRelaysConfiguration` should be specified after deploy, since it&#39;s an Everscale contract, which needs EVM Bridge address to be deployed.*
+*`roundRelaysConfiguration` should be specified after deploy, since it&#39;s an TVM contract, which needs EVM Bridge address to be deployed.*

 #### Parameters